jplevyak/iceth/iceth-API.md

     json_rpc_request: (json_rpc_payload: text, service_url: text, max_response_bytes: nat64) -> (EthRpcResult);

 * `json_rpc_payload`: The payload for the JSON RPC request, in compliance with the [JSON RPC specification](https://www.jsonrpc.org/specification).
-* `service_url`: The URL of the service, comprising an API key for access-protected services.
+* `service_url`: The URL of the service, including any API key if required for access-protected services.
 * `max_response_bytes`: The expected maximum size of the response of the Web2 API server.
 This parameter determines the network response size that is charged for.
 Not specifying it or it being larger than required may lead to substantial extra cycles cost for the HTTPS outcalls mechanism as its (large) default value is used and charged for.
 * `EthRpcResult`: The response comprises the JSON-encoded result or error, see the corresponding type.